iamgreggarcia/codesherpa/README.md

 docker compose up
 ```

-Whichever option you choose, CodeSherpa will be accessible at [localhost:3333](http://localhost:3333).
+Whichever option you choose, codesherpa will be accessible at [localhost:3333](http://localhost:3333).

-### Connecting CodeSherpa to ChatGPT
+### Connecting codesherpa to ChatGPT

 1. Navigate to the ChatGPT UI, and access the plugin store.
 2. Select "Develop your own plugin".
 3. In the plugin URL input, enter `localhost:3333`.
-Your ChatGPT should now be able to use CodeSherpa's features.
+Your ChatGPT should now be able to use codesherpa's features.

 ## Examples